core-wg/comi/draft-ietf-core-comi.md

 * CoMI does not support the "start-time" and "stop-time" query parameters to retrieve past notifications.

+* CoMI does not support the "filter" query parameters to observe a specific set of notifications.

-* CoMI and RESTCONF also differ in the handling of:
+* CoMI also differ in the handling of default values, only 'report-all' and 'trip' options are supported.

-  * notifications.

-  * default values.

 ## Compression of YANG identifiers {#id-compression}